 There is also a company which can protect your bed from mites.
 Where’s the trick?
 Nanofibres – exclusively Czech unique technology.

-Bedding covers by nanoSPACE prevent mites to get into your duvet or pillow.
+Bedding covers by Nanoprogres prevent mites to get into your duvet or pillow.
 Spaces inside the fabric are physically so narrow that mites won’t pass.
 Therefore there is no need for chemistry.
 It is that simple.

-These high quality nanofibrous materials are made by Czech company Pardam with their electrospinning and centrifugal spinning nanofiber production technology.
+These high-quality nanofibrous materials are made by Czech company Pardam with their electrospinning and centrifugal spinning nanofiber production technology.
 Their nanofibers have many commercial applications such as energy storage (novel material for batteries and fuel cells).
 Composite materials (ceramic and polymer composites), catalysts, sensors, thin films, membrane separation or decontamination (water and air purification).

 “Golden Czech hands,” as Czechs like to say is a saying that in this case is completely justified.
 They managed to create an amazing nanotech field which has a huge global potential – evidence that in today’s world even a small country can add to the global innovation pool alongside superpowers like USA or China.